Courses that fulfill

 HIST 347 EUROPE AND THE WORLD WARS (4 credits)

 Research Credit.
 Explores the tumultuous era of European history spanning from the outbreak of the First World War to the conclusion of World War II.
 Topics include the causes and legacy of the “Great War,” the outbreak of postwar revolutions, modernist culture in the interwar Europe, the rise of Fascism and Stalinism, ethnic cleansing during the Second World War, and the Holocaust.
 Attention to the relationship between class, gender, and race in interwar European culture.
-Prerequisite: A Comparative Practices course, or consent of the instructor.
+Prerequisite: Consent of the instructor.
 Also listed as JWST 347.
 (AY)

 *HIST 350 WORDS AND WORKS IN ROME (3 credits)